microsoft/SEAL-Embedded/README.md

 | CMAKE_BUILD_TYPE | **Debug**</br>Release</br>MinSizeRel</br>RelWithDebInfo | Set to `Release` for the best run-time performance and the smallest code size. |
 | SE_BUILD_TYPE | **Tests**</br>Bench</br>Lib | Set to `Bench` to build instead the benchmark executable, to `Lib` to build a library only. |

+**Note: SEAL-Embedded device code is built in Debug and Local mode by default!**
+We recommend that all users of the library first ensure that the included tests and their target application run in `Debug` mode locally, for their desired memory configuration (see: [`user_defines.h`](device/lib/user_defines.h) and the SEAL-Embedded [paper](https://tches.iacr.org/index.php/TCHES/article/view/8991) for more details on memory configuration options).
+After verifying that these tests pass, users should change `CMAKE_BUILD_TYPE` to `Release`, uncomment `SE_DISABLE_TESTING_CAPABILITY` in user_defines.h, and set `SE_ASSERT_TYPE` to `0` (`None`) in user_defines.h, for optimal performance.
+To run benchmarks, change `SE_BUILD_TYPE` to `Bench` and uncomment `SE_ENABLE_TIMERS` in [`defines.h`](device/lib/defines.h).
+Users should verify that everything runs as expected in their local development environment first before targetting an embedded device.

+**Note: SEAL-Embedded Adapter must be built and executed first to generate required key and precomputation files.**
+The adapter by default generates and writes files to `device/adapter_output_files`.
+If `device/adapter_output_files` does not exist, you should create this folder prior to running the adapter.
+Note that the adapter is not intended to support generation or usage of multiple parameter instances at once (i.e., using the adapter to create files for degree = 1024, then using the adapter to create files for degree = 4096, will cause some of the files generated for degree = 1024 to be overwritten).

 To target an embedded device, the specific SDK for the target device is usually required.
-Either the unit tests or the benchmark can be built and imaged on the device.
+Either the unit tests or benchmarks can be built and imaged on the device.
-Using Azure Sphere as an example, please follow [this guide](https://docs.microsoft.com/en-us/azure-sphere/install/qs-blink-application?tabs=windows%2Ccliv2beta&pivots=visual-studio).
+Using the Azure Sphere as an example, please follow [this guide](https://docs.microsoft.com/en-us/azure-sphere/install/qs-blink-application?tabs=windows%2Ccliv2beta&pivots=visual-studio).
-**Note: SEAL-Embedded Adapter must be built and executed first to generate required key and precomputation files.**
-Ultimately, the users can develop their own application following [this guide](https://docs.microsoft.com/en-us/azure-sphere/install/qs-real-time-application?tabs=windows%2Ccliv2beta&pivots=visual-studio) and statically link to SEAL-Embedded device library.
+Ultimately, users can develop their own application following [this guide](https://docs.microsoft.com/en-us/azure-sphere/install/qs-real-time-application?tabs=windows%2Ccliv2beta&pivots=visual-studio) and statically link to the SEAL-Embedded device library.

-For targeting ARM M4 on Azure Sphere or other development boards, please follow related documents and tutorials.
+For targeting ARM M4 on the Azure Sphere or other development boards, please follow related documents and tutorials.
+Note that stack size limitations may prevent certain configurations of the library to run on an Azure Sphere M4 target.
-For the convinience of verifying ARM M4 compatibility, we also provide [`device/lib/sdk_config.h`](device/lib/sdk_config.h) for an easier deployment on Nordic Semiconductor nRF5* series.
+For the convinience of verifying ARM M4 compatibility, we also provide [`device/lib/sdk_config.h`](device/lib/sdk_config.h) for an easier deployment on Nordic Semiconductor nRF5* series devices.

 ## Contributing